eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-2.md

 }
 ```

-To keep our code organized, we will have `reducer()` call other functions that actually manage state.
+To keep our code organized, we will have `reducer()` call other functions that actually do the work.
 This keeps our code more modular.
+Eventually if you have many different actions, you can break these functions out into different files to keep things even more organized and allow multiple people to work on different parts of your program at the same time.

 To fill in `setupGame()`, we'll copy over the code from `index.js`: